Kentucky Lemon Law: Your Complete Legal Guide

 |---|---|---|

-| Defect not substantial | Nonconformity does not substantially impair use and market value | Document specific impacts on daily use and vehicle value |
+| Defect not substantial | Nonconformity does not substantially impair use and market value | Document specific impacts on daily use and resale value |

 | Consumer abuse or neglect | Defect caused by abuse, neglect, or unauthorized modifications | Provide maintenance records showing proper care |

-| Outside coverage period | Problem arose or was reported after 12 months/12,000 miles | Show documentation of repairs within coverage period |
+| Outside coverage period | Problem arose or was reported after 12 months or 12,000 miles | Show documentation of repairs within coverage period |

-| Insufficient repair attempts | Consumer did not allow reasonable number of attempts | Provide repair records showing 4+ attempts or 30+ days out of service |
+| Insufficient repair attempts | Consumer did not allow a reasonable number of attempts | Provide repair records showing 4 or more attempts or 30 or more days out of service |

-Dealer Protection
+Dealer Liability

 Leased Vehicle Protections